Richard Sexton: Career

-Sexton's photographs are included in the collections at the Historic New Orleans Collection, the New Orleans Museum of Art, the Ogden Museum of Southern Art, the Polk Museum of Art, the LSU Museum of Art in the Shaw Center for the Arts, Frost Art Museum, Pensacola Museum of Art, Southeast Museum of Photography, and numerous private collections.
-His work has been frequently exhibited in the U.S. and published in Europe.
-Sexton's work has appeared in such publications as Archetype, Abitare, Harper's, Louisiana Cultural Vistas, Smithsonian magazine, Photographer's Forum, Preservation magazine, Southern Accents magazine, and View Camera.
+Sexton's photographs are included in the collections at the High Museum of Art, Historic New Orleans Collection, New Orleans Museum of Art, Ogden Museum of Southern Art, Polk Museum of Art,LSU Museum of Art, and the Frost Art Museum.
+Sexton's work has appeared in Archetype, Abitare, Harper's, Louisiana Cultural Vistas, Louisiana Lens, Oxford American, Smithsonian Magazine, Photographer's Forum, Preservation magazine, Southern Accents magazine, and View Camera.